 Kevin Tan Fung – MS student, University of New Haven, studying seasonal movements of shortnose sturgeon in the Connecticut River.

-Melissa Genazzio - Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); had been Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.
+Melissa Genazzio – Staff Scientist for SAVI-CoopEUS for NEON (NSF-National Ecological Observatory Network, in Colorado); Had been Science Assistant in the Geosciences Directorate, Ocean Sciences Division of NSF .
+MS at UNCW; had been Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.

-Ashley Heinze – Research Assistant, Updike Lab at Mount Desert Island Biological Laboratory (http://updikelab.mdibl.org).
+Ashley Heinze – Research Assistant, Updike Lab, Mount Desert Island Biological Laboratory (http://updikelab.mdibl.org).
 MS from College of the Atlantic – did thesis on impacts of whale watching; had been intern with Cape Ann Whale Watching Co. in Gloucester, MA.

-Annamaria Izzi - MS student/Research Assistant, Laboratory of Ornithology, Cornell University (with Dr. Chris Clark).
+Annamaria Izzi – working for NOAA – NEFSC’s Protected Species Branch; MS student/Research Assistant, Laboratory of Ornithology, Cornell University (with Dr. Chris Clark).
 Working on processing acoustic data on marine mammals from the Gulf of Mexico after the Deep Horizon oil spill and monitoring right whales off the east coast to prevent ship strikes.
 Had been Data Entry Clerk, whale bioacoustics study at Naval Undersea Warfare Center (NUWC) in Newport, RI.
 Now (e-mail: firstname.lastname@example.org)

-Amy Kolb – Animal Care Technician, Charles River Laboratories – I care for and breed zebrafish; had been research Assistant in Dr. Collie’s lab (GSO) assisting with Narragansett Bay trawls and doing stomach content analysis on New England fishes.
+Amy Kolb – Aquaculture Specialist, Boston Children’s Hospital; MS, Hofstra University (fish nutrition and development); Animal Care Technician, Charles River Laboratories; Assistant in Dr. Collie’s lab (GSO) assisting with Narragansett Bay trawls and doing stomach content analysis on New England fishes.

-Robert Kozol – Research Associate, U. Miami with Dr. Julia Dallman – studying gene families in zebrafish that correspond with degenerative diseases in humans; had worked at UConn in Dr. Ann Bucklin’s lab as manager of Census of Marine Zooplankton Database; also working on a research project regarding phylogeny of two calanid (copepod) species (email@example.com)
+Robert Kozol – Research Associate, U. Miami with Dr. Julia Dallman (zebrafish genetics); had worked at UConn in Dr. Ann Bucklin’s lab as manager of Census of Marine Zooplankton Database; also worked on a research project regarding phylogeny of two calanid (copepod) species (email@example.com)

 Peter Lewis – Animal Care Technician, Charles River Laboratories, contracted at Pfizer Pharmaceuticals, specializing in care and breeding of wild type and transgenic zebrafish; had been environmental biologist in MA.